nationalarchives/ds-find-caselaw-docs/doc/infrastructure/Marklogic-roles.md

 This role inherits everything from `caselaw-writer` and  `caselaw-unpublished-reader` and is intended for users who only need to access the privileged API.

-## caselaw-internal

-An internal role used for amping.

 ## caselaw-admin

 A role intended for admins on the Caselaw project who do not need full Marklogic `admin` access.